Rules Related To 'chrony'

 Rationale

-The ownership of the /etc/chrony.keys file by the root group is important because this file hosts chrony cryptographic keys.
+The ownership of the /etc/chrony.keys file by the chrony group is important because this file hosts chrony cryptographic keys.
 Protection of this file is critical for system security.
-Assigning the ownership to root ensures exclusive control of the chrony cryptography keys.
+Assigning the ownership to chrony ensures exclusive control of the chrony cryptography keys.

 Verify User Who Owns /etc/chrony.keys File